Central Air Conditioning Installation, Repair, and Maintenance Company

 If your air conditioning system has stopped working, call us at 302-738-4144 (DE&PA) or 410-398-2146 (MD).
 We’ll come to your home and give you a HONEST & FREE ESTIMATE for any Central A/C Installation.

 “I can always depend on your company for my heating and cooling needs.
 Excellent all-round company.
 Keep up keeping on.”

 What is Central Air Conditioning?

-Central air conditioners, often referred to as “central air” or “split-system air conditioning”, circulate cool air through a system of supply and return ducts.
+Central air conditioners, often called “central air” or “split-system air conditioning,” circulate cool air through supply and return ducts.
 Supply ducts and registers (i.e., openings in the walls, floors, or ceilings covered by grills) carry cooled air from the air conditioner to the home.
-This cooled air becomes warmer as it circulates through the home; then it flows back to the central air conditioner through return ducts and registers.
-To learn how central air conditioners compare to other cooling systems, check out Energy Saver 101 Infographic: Home Cooling.
+This cooled air becomes warmer as it circulates through the home, then flows back to the central air conditioner through return ducts and registers.
+To learn how central air conditioners compare to other cooling systems, check out the Energy Saver 101 Infographic: Home Cooling.

-Air conditioners help to dehumidify the incoming air, but in extremely humid climates or in cases where the air conditioner is oversized, it may not achieve a low humidity.
+Air conditioners help dehumidify the incoming air, but they may not achieve low humidity in extremely humid climates or where the air conditioner is oversized.
 Running a dehumidifier in your air-conditioned home will increase your energy use, both for the dehumidifier itself and because the air conditioner will require more energy to cool your house.
 A preferable alternative is a dehumidifying heat pipe, which can be added as a retrofit to most existing systems.